• Our Rules and Regulations

 16) Any point deductions or disqualification for music by a judge must be approved by the Contest Director at that Contest.

-18) Student must receive a score of 80% or above to pass a theory test.
-If a 91% or above is received, student must move to the next level.
+18) A student must receive a score of 80% or above to pass a theory test.
+If a 91% or above is received, the student must move to the next level.

 20) A page turner is allowed for all group divisions.